Workflow

 Back to the DAM Old Days

-Image Management – are we back to the old days?
-In the early noughties post-production for digital photography would require three distinct pieces of software: 1.
+Image Management – are we back to the old days In the early noughties post-production for digital photography would require three distinct pieces of software: 1.
 Image browser 2.
 Raw converter 3.
 Image cataloguer Each application had it’s purpose.
-1. Image Browser Downloading and creating a back up of images from the camera memory card is … Read more
+1. Image Browser Downloading and creating a back up of images from the camera memory card … Read more

 Paid NOT To Photograph!